yajingran/group_2_final_project/README.md

 ## Dataset Content
 The original dataset contains the following files:
-* train.csv - the training set. contains 81 columns
-* test.csv - the test set. contains 80 columns
+* ames_raw.csv - 2930 rows and 80 columns
 * data_description.txt - full description of each column
-* sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms

 ### Data fields
 Description of the columns is as below: